 Sintana monitors its capital structure and makes adjustments, as deemed necessary, in an effort to meet its commitments and objectives.
 Sintana can manage its capital structure by issuing additional shares and debt, purchasing outstanding shares, reducing participation interests, adjusting capital spending and operating costs, and / or disposing of assets.
 The cash forecast and capital structure are reviewed by management and the Board of Directors on an ongoing basis.
+There were no changes to how management manages its capital during 2023.

-Sintana considers its financial capital to be a deficit, which comprises share capital, warrants, contributed surplus (which includes stock options and RSUs), conversion feature of convertible debentures and deficit, which at December 31, 2022, totaled a shareholders' equity of \$14,773,563 (December 31, 2021 - shareholders' deficit of \$7,371,045).
+Sintana considers its financial capital to be shareholders' equity, which comprises share capital, warrants, contributed surplus (which includes stock options and RSUs) and deficit, which at December 31, 2023, totaled a shareholders' equity of \$13,880,331 (2022 - \$14,773,563).